Here’s our ultimate guide to the best things to do in Kiama, one of the most beautiful coastal towns in New South Wales.

 Stretching for 22km, this coastal trail is truly spectacular, and shouldn’t be missed when visiting Kiama.

-Split into 3 sections, which you can complete in one go or over a few days, the trail starts at Minnamurra River in the north and finishes up at Werri Beach in Gerringong.
+Split into 3 sections, which you can complete in one go or over a few days, the Kiama Coast Walk starts at Minnamurra River in Kiama Downs and finishes up at Werri Beach in Gerringong.

-Some of the highlights are Minnamurra River, Cathedral Rocks, Bombo Headlands, Kiama Blowholes (big and small) and Werri Beach.
+Some of the highlights are Minnamurra River, Bombo Headlands, Kiama Blowholes (big and small), and Werri Beach.

 Visit the Amazing Beaches

-Kiama has so many beautiful beaches to choose from along their coastline, that it can be difficult to choose just one to visit.
+The Kiama region has so many beautiful beaches to choose from along their coastline, that it can be difficult to choose just one to visit.

 So why not go for them all?

 It all depends on what you’re looking for.
-You could walk the Kiama Coastal Trail and visit all of them if you are super keen, or pick one or two to check out.
+You could walk the Kiama Coastal Walk and visit all of them if you are super keen, or pick one or two to check out.

-Our personal favourites were Bombo Beach, Jones Beach and Kendall’s Beach.
+Our personal favourites were Bombo Beach, Surf Beach, Werri Beach, Seven Mile Beach, and Kendall’s Beach.
 So if you’re wondering what to do in Kiama, start at the beaches!

 Watch the Sunrise at Bombo Quarry Headland

-Bombo Quarry Headland is one of the most impressive parts of the Australian coastline you’ll ever see.
+Bombo Quarry Headland is one of the most impressive parts of the New South Wales south coast you’ll ever see.

 Here you’ll find huge waves slapping against the basalt walls and columns, a legacy of blue metal quarrying from the 1880s through to the 1900s.